tonyheadford/bstard/README.md

 Pretty simple huh?

 ### Initial State
 Set the initial state of the machine with `initial`.
 If no initial state is set a default state `:uninitialized` is used.
+As a safeguard `initial` will ignore `nil` or empty string values.

 ### Querying the State